zakuArbor/zakuarbor.github.io/_posts/micro/2025/nov/2025-11-14-rand-photos.md

 My Pokémon Gameboy Color collection.
 Most of the games were a Highschool birthday gift from my father.
 I grew up with Pokémon Yellow and Silver which explains why I have two copies of them.
 Pokémon Crystal is in Japanese so I never bothered playing it.
 Growing up, my Dad would periodically mail to my brother and I Japanese magazines and electronic kits.
 Though that never motived any of us to learn Japanese.
 Though I think my brother did learn a bit during the pandemic but stopped when he started his Masters.
-My parents know a fair bit of Japanese due to the after-effects of colonialism where Japanese was one of the language to learn to improve one's career prospects when my parents were young similarly to how English is in Asia.
+(Not from a Japanese family to dispell any potential misunderstanding).

 Also featured in the photo is my Pikachu pencil holder (the one in front of my tamagotchi) and some random Maplestory tokens that I am not sure what they are for.
 There are also some Hanafuda cards that you may have seen in [Summer Wars](https://myanimelist.net/anime/5681/Summer_Wars).
 I forgot how to play the game.
 My grandmother would often play with Hanafuda cards alone, not sure what game